Driver Licensing

 Vocational, LGV and PCV, licences remain valid until:

-- if under 45 years age - 46th birthday or within 5 years of becoming resident whichever is later.
+• If under 45 years age - 46th birthday or within 5 years of becoming resident whichever is later

-- if 45-60 years age - 66th birthday or within 5 years of becoming resident whichever is earlier.
+• If 45-60 years age - 66th birthday or within 5 years of becoming resident whichever is earlier

-- if over 65 years age - 1 year after becoming resident.
+• If over 65 years age - 1 year after becoming resident

-Register of Community Licence holders
+Register of Community Licence Holders

-Holders of Community licences with vocational entitlement who live in Great Britain must by law register their details with DVLA.
-Drivers
+Holders of Community Licences with vocational entitlement who live in Great Britain must by law register their details with DVLA.
+Drivers of small vehicles may also register if they wish.

-To register, drivers should notify DVLA of their name, address and driving entitlement.
-Drivers who register will receive their licence back together with a UK counterpart document.
 This would enable them to take advantage of the fixed penalty system for road traffic offences instead of having to go to court.

-List of EC and EEA Countries.
+List of EC and EEA Countries

-EC countries
+EC Countries

 European Economic Area (EEA)